Mostafa-Shalaby/PyATM/README.md

 # PyATM
-Implementation of a ATM program using Python.
+Simulation of an ATM machine and Bank System using Python.